 As he put the last piece of shrimp on the hook, Trevor glanced at his watch and saw it was time to head back to the hotel to get ready for the reunion.
 He wanted to leave enough time to grab a bite as they were only planning to serve hors d’oeuvres at the country club, that and beer.

-After grabbing a quick bite at Carrabbas Italian Grill, right next door to the O’Charley’s on Market Street, Trevor arrived at the Pine Valley Country Club a few minutes before the scheduled seven o’clock start time.
+After grabbing a quick bite at Crack 'Em & Stack 'Em, right down the street from his hotel, Trevor arrived at the Pine Valley Country Club a few minutes before the scheduled seven o’clock start time.
 Even so, he wasn’t the first one there.

-The room reserved for the reunion was on the second floor of the club house, right at the top of the stairs.
-Trevor knew he was headed in the right direction because of the blue and gold balloons strung up along the stairs.
+The room reserved for the reunion was on the second floor of the clubhouse at the top of the stairs.
+Trevor knew he was headed in the right direction because of the silver and burgundy balloons strung up along the stairs.

 “Trevor Walker, how are you doing, man?
 It’s been a long time.”

 Trevor dropped his salute and took a sip of his beer.

 “It’s been too long, Wes.
 What have you been up to buddy?”